Shelly Kang's sock yarn blanket |

 and I am in a Personal Sock Yarn Club on ravelry where my goal is to make a pair of socks every month for the next year using stash - I had just enough sock yarn in my stash to do one pair a month for the next year.

 My personal sock yarn club picks for the next year.
-The yarns on the left are for my mom,
+The yarns on the left are for my mom, to be made before Christmas 2012.
+The yarn in the middle will make sporty socks for Becka, and the yarn on the right will all be for me! |

 I have a few skeins of sock yarn that are not enough to make a pair of socks on their own, but I am thinking of making a pair of helical stripe socks using coordinating colors.
 That will give me scraps in two more colorways, maybe three or four.
 I want my blanket to have squares in many colorways, like Shelly's.
 So far, I have made 15 squares (each large square counts as four).
 My goal is to make one square a day.
 If I keep up with that pace, my blanket will be done in a little over 2 years.
 I could probably finish it in less time, if I had all the sock yarn scraps needed.
 Hopefully 2 years will give me time to knit enough other sock weight projects to create the necessary leftovers.